aureyoboss/ArcadeFlashWeb/README.md

 # ArcadeFlashWeb
-ArcadeFlashWeb is a program to play Flash Games (SWF) on local or on internet, without installing Flash Player (works despite the end of Flash).
+ArcadeFlashWeb is a easy program to play local/internet Flash Games (SWF), without installing Flash Player (works despite the end of Flash).
 It's work on Windows 7, 8, 8.1 and 10.

 Versions : command line (perfect for Arcade Cabinet) and GUI.